spring-media/apps-android-testdevicemanager/README.md

 //maintain steps for integrating into project

 # Setup
+All of the following extension values can be maintained but do not need to be used at all.
 ```
 testDeviceManager {
     unlockBy = "power button | swipe | pin | password"